 - Better still, schedule and send out the same tweets in various time in a day or week.
 For example, Tim Ferris posts the same tweet 12 hours after the first in order to reach followers from different time zone.

-- The best days of the week for retweets are Thursday and Friday.
+- The best days of the week for retweets are Thursday and Friday according to market research.

 - Show that there's a real human behind the monitor, put up your personal photo on your personal Twitter account.